 - An appearance in an episode of popular baby boomer series The Fugitive starring David Janssen, with Barry Morse and William Conrad (Cannon).
 Always compulsive about her appearance, Grant said she had almost been raped by a make-up man as an excuse to do her own make-up for The Fugitive episode.
 She was later told by her agent that her lie had been discovered and she would never work on The Fugitive again.

-- In 3 different episodes of The Doctors and the Nurses between 1963-1965, Lee Grant's fellow guest stars included familiar faces Edward Asner, Joseph Campanella, and William Daniels.
+- In 3 different episodes of The Doctors and the Nurses between 1963-1965, Lee Grant's fellow guest stars included familiar faces Edward Asner, Williams Daniels, and Joseph Campanella.